-- Use a colour palette inspired by nature and wildlife.
+- Use a color palette inspired by nature and wildlife.
 Opt for earthy tones like greens, browns, and neutrals.

 - Incorporate animal prints and patterns in bedding, curtains, or accent pieces.
 Choose textiles with playful animal motifs like cheetah spots, zebra stripes, or leopard prints.

 - Display a collection of stuffed animals and plush toys representing different species.
-Arrange them on shelves or create a cosy nook where they can be easily accessed for playtime and imagination.
+Arrange them on shelves or create a cozy nook where they can be easily accessed for playtime and imagination.

 - Integrate tree branches or leafy elements as decorative accents.
-You can use decals, wall hangings, or even real branches to create a nature-inspired ambience.
+You can use decals, wall hangings, or even real branches to create a nature-inspired ambiance.

 - Hang an animal-themed mobile above the crib featuring different animals suspended from it.
 Choose plush toys or wooden mobiles with adorable animal designs to captivate your little one’s attention.